The adorably grumpy-looking face of a Chinchilla cat isolated against a light background.

 • Temperament: Gentle, affectionate, calm, dignified, playful when young, enjoys lounging and attention.

-• Exercise Needs: Low – appreciates playtime but content with quiet cuddles.
+• Exercise Needs: Low – appreciates playtime but is content with quiet cuddles.

 • Training: Can be trained with patience and positive reinforcement, more independent than some cat breeds.